Kennewick Personal Injury Attorney

-The statute of limitations for personal injury cases in Kennewick varies depending on the type and specific circumstances of your case.
-In general, injured parties have three years from the date of the injury to file a claim in Kennewick.
+The statute of limitations for personal injury cases in Benton County varies depending on the type and specific circumstances of your case.
+In general, injured parties have three years from the date of the injury to file a claim in Benton County.
 You will also have a shorter filing deadline if your case involves a government entity or medical malpractice claim.
 Because there are multiple circumstances and factors to consider in your claim, it is important to see an attorney as soon as possible after your accident.
 This ensures that you do not miss any applicable deadlines and ultimately lose your right to compensation from the responsible party.

 The Role of a Personal Injury Attorney

-Personal injury laws are complicated, and cases can be difficult to prove without an experienced Kennewick personal injury attorney.
+Personal injury laws are complicated, and cases can be difficult to prove without an experienced Benton County personal injury attorney.
 As mentioned above, insurance companies are not on your side, and they often purposely undervalue personal injury plaintiffs’ claims to save money.
 Simply having an attorney correspond with insurance companies on your behalf is enough to prevent them from proposing any low offers.
 Let the personal injury attorneys at Roberts Jones Law help you calculate the true value of your case to help with insurance negotiations and case preparation.

 Potential Damages in a Personal Injury Claim